mozilla/open-leadership-framework/_articles/whitepaper.md

 - Inspires contributions
   - Intentionally creates and communicates individual and collective opportunities that draw contributions from a diversity of stakeholders.

-## Next Steps
+## Next steps

-This white paper is a starting place meant to help us better define and practice Open Leadership across Mozilla, the movement for Internet health, and society as a whole.
+This white paper is a starting place meant to help us better define and practice open leadership across Mozilla, the movement for Internet health, and society as a whole.
 It should prompt discussion and inspire adaptations, challenges, questions, and improvements.

-As we test the Open Leadership map and curriculum, experiences, and assessments informed by it, we’ll look to the Mozilla community to let us know what works, what doesn’t work, and what we should change.
+As we test the Open Leadership Map and curriculum, experiences, and assessments informed by it, we’ll look to the Mozilla community to let us know what works, what doesn’t work, and what we should change.

-Please let us know what you think of this white paper and how you’re using it by contacting Mozilla’s Open Leadership team.
+Please let us know what you think of this white paper and how you’re using it by contacting Mozilla’s open leadership team.

-Finally, if you’d like to get a sense of how Open Leadership looks across the Mozilla network, check out:
+Finally, if you’d like to get a sense of how open leadership looks across the Mozilla network or to participate in Mozilla's open leadership programming, please consider the following.

+### To learn more about open leadership, visit...

+- The works cited and recommended readings below.
+- [**Mozilla and Working Open.**](https://www.youtube.com/watch?v=quKdaqlR_9w) Learn about Mozilla's history and its commitment to the open web.
+- [**Participation Basics.**](https://www.youtube.com/watch?v=m-b3hdxvSMU) Learn about what it means to contribute to an open project.

+### To learn more about open projects across the network, visit...

 - [**Mozilla Pulse.**](https://www.mozillapulse.org/latest) Track open projects in real-time with this community bulletin-board.

-- [**Open Leadership Training Series (OLTS).**](https://mozilla.github.io/leadership-training/) Try Open Leadership 101 on your own, join an event like the Global Sprint, or apply to join a cohort of leaders working through the latest iteration of our leadership curriculum.
+### To learn more about practicing open leadership, visit...
+- [**Our online mentorship program.**](https://mozilla.github.io/leadership-training/).
+Join a cohort of open project leaders receiving mentorship from past graudates and members of Mozilla's open leadership & Events team.
+- [**Open Leadership 101.**](https://mozilla.teachable.com/p/open-leadership-101) Try this light-touch, online introductory course to working open.
+- [**Open Leadership Training Series (OLTS).**](https://mozilla.github.io/leadership-training/) Try this in-depth, self-paced curriculum designed to help you develop and document an open project.

+### To join an open leadership event, visit...
+- [**Global Sprint.**](https://mozilla.github.io/global-sprint/) Check back often to submit a project for the next Global Sprint, a 2-day celebration of open projects and contributors from around the world.
 - [**MozFest.**](https://mozillafestival.org/) Join us this October in London for our annual celebration of the Mozilla Network and the open projects its community members lead, support, and inspire.

 Thank you for your leadership.
 We can’t wait to see what we can do together!

-## Works Cited
+## Works cited

-- Li, Charlene.
-Open Leadership.
+- Li, Charlene. open leadership.
 Jossey-Bass, 2010.
 - Kegan, Robert & Lahey, Lisa Laskow.
 An Everyone Culture.
 Harvard Business Review Press, 2016.
 - Klepel, Alex.
 “A Framework of Open Practices.” [https://medium.com/mozilla-open-innovation/a-framework-of-open-practices-9a17fe1645a3](https://medium.com/mozilla-open-innovation/a-framework-of-open-practices-9a17fe1645a3).
 16 October 2017.
 - Laloux, Frederic.
 Reinventing Organizations.
 Nelson Parker, 2014.